learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 minikube service smashing
 ```

-Dashboard is served from Kubernetes!
+You can visit the dashboard from Kubernetes!
 Hurrah!

 # A bird's eye view of Kubernetes